herwineric/Portfolio/README.md

 - Package TTC - A package that makes the pre-processing for variables with strings much easier.
 News for updates are posted in the README file in the folder.
 Try it out?
 Run:
 -- devtools::install_github(repo = "herwineric/Portfolio", subdir = "Project/R/Text converter/")

+- Module TTCPy - The same purpose as the TTC package in R. News for updates are posted in the README file in the folder.
+The module will be uploaded to PyPI soon.
+For the moment please visit the .py file in the folder.